Ferroelectricity in dipolar liquids: the role of annealed positional disorder: From infinite to finite dimensions

-The potential $\mathcal{C}_p$ arises from a diagrammatic resummation of the virial series.
-The total Mayer function in Eq. \ref{Mayer_vowp} can be expressed, through a topological reduction of the factor $e^{-\beta v_0(r)}$, and by performing a series expansion of $f_{w_p}$, as \begin{widetext}
+The explicit expression for the potential $\mathcal{C}_p$ follows from a diagrammatic resummation of the virial series.
+The total Mayer function in Eq. \ref{Mayer_vowp}, representing the elementary bond of the virial expansion, can be rephrased by replacing the factor $e^{-\beta v_0(r)}$ with $g_0(\mathbf r_i,\mathbf r_j)$ and expanding $f_{w_p}$ in powers of $w_p$, yielding

-\end{widetext} where $h_0(\mathbf{r}_i,\mathbf{r}_j)=g_0(\mathbf{r}_i,\mathbf{r}_j)-1$, and the tilde indicates that the Mayer function has been modified via topological reduction.
-The bond in the diagrams of the virial series, $\tilde{f}$, are the sum of a $h_0$ bond, any number of powers of $w_p$ bonds, any number of powers of $w_p$ bonds times $h_0$ bond.
-In the Mayer ionic cluster theory \cite{Chandler0, Hansen}, the renormalized potential is obtained by summing chains of $w_p$ bonds, obtaining
+The tilde indicates that the Mayer function has been modified via topological reduction and $h_0(\mathbf{r}_i,\mathbf{r}_j)=g_0(\mathbf{r}_i,\mathbf{r}_j)-1$.
+The bond $\tilde f$ appearing in the virial diagrams can be decomposed into three contributions: a single $h_0$ bond, any number of powers of $w_p$ bonds, any number of powers of $w_p$ bonds times $h_0$ bond.
+The renormalized potential is obtained by resumming chains of $w_p$ bonds in the virial series \cite{Chandler0, Hansen}.
+In summary, one obtains